lxs602/Chinese-Mandarin-Dictionaries/README.md

 <br><br>

 # 全字庫 Quan Zi Ku
-A Taiwanese character dictionary by WFG, with; pinyin and Zhuyin, stroke order, radicals, Cangjie input, and CNS 11463 codes.
+A Taiwanese character dictionary, with; pinyin and Zhuyin, stroke order, radicals, Cangjie input, and CNS 11463 codes.
 Compiled and HTML designed by <a href=http://fgwang.blogspot.com/>WFG</a>.
-This file is a mirror of the original version, hosted here for those searching the web in English, and also for the sake of posterity.
+This file is hosted here for those searching the web in English, and as a mirror.

 <br><b>Original Files 資料來源</b> <br>
 http://fgwang.blogspot.com/2020/07/blog-post_3.html <br>
 <a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/%E5%85%A8%E5%AD%97%E5%BA%AB%20Quan%20Zi%20Ku/%E5%85%A8%E5%AD%97%E5%BA%AB%20-%20Full%20Description%20-%20from%20Authors%20webpage%20-%20english.md>English translation (Google translate)</a><br><br>

 # 干祿字書 Ganlu Zishu
 A 7th Century Tang dynasty dictionary ('Character Book for Seeking an Official Emolument' ) of 800 characters, for students of the imperial examination, by 顏元孫 Yan Yuansun.
 Compiled and HTML designed by <a href=http://fgwang.blogspot.com/>WFG</a>.
-This file is a mirror of the original version, hosted here for those searching the web in English, and also for the sake of posterity.
+This file is hosted here for those searching the web in English, and as a mirror.

 <br><b>Original Files 資料來源</b> <br>
 http://fgwang.blogspot.com/2019/04/blog-post.html <br>